 The Nash Papyrus

-The Nash Papyrus of the 1st century B.C. is the oldest existing Hebrew manuscript of any part of the OT.
+The Nash Papyrus of the 1st century B.C. is the oldest existing Hebrew manuscript of any part of the Old Testament.
 Archeologists found the Papyrus before the discovery of the Dead Sea scrolls.
-The papyrus is of unknown origin, although it is said that they were discovered in the city of Fayyum.
+The papyrus is of unknown origin, although it is said that it was discovered in the city of Fayyum, Egypt.
 This Papyrus is a group of four papyrus remains.
 They include a single sheet in the form of a scroll.
 And it is made of four long lines with a few letters missing at each side.

 The Ten Commandments

 The Nash Papyrus text of the Ten Commandments is in Hebrew.
 It includes sections of Exodus 20:2-17 with sections from Deuteronomy 5:6-21.
 It is then followed by the start of the Shema Yisrael prayer.
 The fact that the papyrus emitted the phrase “house of bondage,” referring to Egypt, suggests where it was written.

 Also, some of the papyrus’ exchanges from Deuteronomy, are found in the version of Exodus.
 This portion, known as the Septuagint, is a Greek translation of the Pentateuch from the 3rd-2nd centuries BC, written in Alexandria.